pfroysdon/reading_rack/README.md

 # Technical Papers

+**Note:** There are **literally hundreds (maybe thousands)** of technical papers that I have read in the last 25 years.
+I will post nearly all of them, but I will only provide my comments on a subset that I found impactful in my research.
+Please be patient as I locate and upload these papers.

 ### Machine Learning and Artificial Intelligence
 The technical papers that I have read are organized in [this folder.](https://github.com/pfroysdon/reading_rack/tree/main/ml)